peering-manager/peering-manager/docs/models/peering/router.md

 delete said session.
 For each router that you create, the following properties can be configured (n.b. some are optional):

+  * `Local Autonomous System`: autonomous system to which the router belongs.
   * `Name`: human-readable name attached to a router.
   * `Hostname`: resolvable FQDN or an IP address to reach the router.
   * `Platform`: network operating system which is running on the router.